Skip to main content

 JP1/IT Desktop Management 2 automatically collects various types of information, allowing you to manage it all in one place.

 The information that can be collected by this product includes information about hardware, software, and security.
-You can use the product to manage information not only from PCs and servers, but also from an increasingly diverse array of IT assets, including anything from virtual desktops to smart devices.
+You can use the product to manage information not only from PCs and servers, but also from an increasingly diverse array of IT assets, including anything from virtual desktops and thin clients to smart devices.
 With JP1, you can efficiently detect devices when they are first connected to the network, as well as automatically apply changes made to management devices, to ensure that management information is always kept up to date.
 Moreover, JP1 helps ensure that licenses are managed properly.
 By keeping track of the number of software instances that are installed on your devices and the number of licenses you own, you can detect and address any shortage or excess in those licenses.
 JP1/IT Desktop Management 2 also checks the statuses of security measures to be applied to managed devices and automatically applies measures according to your security policies.
 These features eliminate or reduce security risks by ensuring thorough compliance with security measures on a daily basis.

 With JP1, you can automatically collect information about hardware devices and software programs over the network.
-In addition to on-premises devices connected to the network, you can also manage notebook computers that are only occasionally connected to the network, as well as notebook computers and smart devices that are taken off-premises for remote work.
+In addition to on-premises devices connected to the network, you can also manage notebook computers that are only occasionally connected to the network, as well as notebook computers, thin clients, and smart devices that are taken off-premises for remote work.
 Even contract-related information (such as the contract type and period) can be registered and managed in association with the relevant IT assets.

 JP1 can automatically identify what software is installed on managed PCs and then incorporate this information to show you the number of licenses you own, the number of licenses in use, and the number of licenses still available.
 You can check this data to make sure you are not using any software programs in excess of the licenses that you have purchased.
 JP1 also allows you to identify the PCs on which a program has been installed but to which no license has been allocated.